Language Learning Outcomes

 From 2010 to 2016, the CLS Program recorded test scores for 3982 students across fourteen different languages.

-On average, students on the CLS Program recorded a 1.74 sublevel gain over the course of eight weeks, when data from students with different initial language levels and studying different category languages are combined.
+On average, students on the CLS Program recorded a 1.74 sublevel gain over the course of eight weeks, when data from students with different initial language levels and studying different category languages are combined together.

 About the ACTFL Language Proficiency Scale

 The ACTFL language proficiency scale divides language skills in each of four language modalities (speaking, listening, writing and reading) into five threshold levels of proficiency: Distinguished, Superior, Advanced, Intermediate and Novice.
 The Advanced, Intermediate and Novice levels are further subdivided into High, Mid and Low sublevels.
 A language speaker’s practical proficiency can be located on the ACTFL Proficiency Scale as falling within a particular threshold (Intermediate, for example) or a specific sublevel (Intermediate Mid).

 The ACTFL proficiency scale is non-linear, meaning that the distance between each level and sublevel varies.
 It is easier, and takes relatively less time, for a student at the Novice threshold to make progress towards Intermediate, than for a student at the Intermediate threshold to become Advanced.
 The proficiency scale can be visualized as an upside-down pyramid, where the “volume of knowledge” grows with each sub-level gained.
 As a concrete example, consider how a Beginning level student can make significant progress by learning to ask and answer basic questions, while an Advanced level student should be able to flexibly address a wide range of topics and perform a different complex linguistic functions such as posing hypotheticals.